truecommeceemea/runbooks/content/F5LTMNodeOutOfSync.md

 # F5LTMNodeOutOfSync

 ## Meaning
-The F5 loadbalancers has configuration data that is notidentical on both nodes
+The F5 loadbalancers has configuration data that is not identical on both nodes

 ## Impact
 In case of node failover, services might fail.